nmfirdausw/nvim-config/README.md

 ## Features
 - **Plugin Management**: Uses `mini.deps` for lightweight and minimalist plugin management.
+- **Status Line & UI Tweaks**: Aesthetic and functional improvements using `heirline.nvim` and other UI enhancements.

 ## Contributing
 This is a personal setup, but suggestions and improvements are welcome!
 Feel free to fork and modify it to your needs.